Shannon O'Brien, Ph.D.

 My Research:

 I study American politics, primarily from a historical perspective.
 Generally speaking, I'm very interested in how individuals affect institutional development.
 I'm fascinated with how executives can impact how a system interacts and works.
-My most recent book (Donald Trump and the Kayfabe Presidency) looks at how Donald Trump uses wrestling rhetoric and language to push forward his agenda and narratives.
+My book (Donald Trump and the Kayfabe Presidency) looks at how Donald Trump uses wrestling rhetoric and language to push forward his agenda and narratives.
 In particular, how he has inculcated its rhetorical techiniques into personal style.
 In addition, I'm exploring how his style lends itself towards the idea of manufactured realities, or rather, how spaces can be created to encourage specific types of behaviors.
 My previous book looks at where presidents give speeches and what we can learn about administrations via locations.
 Locations matter and these choices tell us quite a bit about their priorities.
+My most recent book, Eugenics in American Political Life: How the Politics of Superiority Still Shape Us Today, looks at how eugenics developed in the United States and the United Kingdom.
+It explores how these ideas shaped American immigration policy.
+It discusses Mammy statues and how these ideas impact how we frame power in society.
+It also looks at how Donald Trump uses eugenic language in his speeches and policies.

 Publications: